swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

     Name your project and select **Create** to create the project.

     A new page opens.
-Note the ID of your project, it will be used later.
+Note the ID of your project (not the project number nor name!), it will be used later.

     !!! warning